 If you pick up a lost item on university campus, please turn it in to the nearest office.
 Be sure to pay attention and keep hold of all your valuables.

 (8) Commuting

 Commuting by vehicle (including bicycles and motorcycles or scooters) to the Surugadai Campus is not allowed.
-(Commuting by bicycle to the Izumi, Ikuta and Nakano Campuses is permitted.)
 Use the train, bus or other public transportation when traveling to and from the University.